 How to Read Golf Cart Tire Sizes (Everything to Know)

 Tires for your golf cart are some of the first things that need to be replaced when you own a cart.
-But it may seem intimidating when looking at all those numbers that appear not to make any sense.
+But it may seem not very safe when looking at all those numbers that appear not to make any sense.

 My initial experience of looking at a size chart made me feel like I was back in math class, but I did learn how to read golf cart tire sizes with a little practice.
 You can read golf cart tire sizes using two basic formats.

-But to get a full understanding of wheel size for tires on your cart, let’s take a deeper look and get a full explanation of what reading these sizes include.
+But to get a full understanding of wheel size for tires on your cart, let’s take a deeper look and get a full explanation of what reading these sizes includes.

 How Are Cart Tires Measured?